tupshin/magic_rope-rs/README.md

+# A Magic Rope is a Better Dynamo

 (Note that "Rope" is used in this document to be synonymous with https://en.wikipedia.org/wiki/Rope_(data_structure) except that "String" is no more meaningful here than it is in SSTable (Static "string" table).
 A magic rope is a non-string-encoding rope with additional useful properties described below.

 #### A total ordering over what?